BOSTON — Imagine the East Coast’s largest cities mixing a brew of salt, motor oil, trash and grocery carts and dumping it into rivers and harbors.

 “This is an unusual year; when there’s an emergency, or an issue of public safety, the policy can be flexible,” he said.

 Some people don’t bother to ask.
-In Lawrence, Mass., Mayor William Lantigua caught a private contractor dumping truckloads of snow in the Merrimack River late Sunday and early Monday.
+In Lawrence, Mass., Mayor William Lantigua caught a private contractor dumping truckloads of snow into the Merrimack River late Sunday and early Monday.
 Police still are investigating the possible illegal dumping, and no charges have been filed.

 According to the police report, the contractor said he “knew it was wrong, but stated, ‘It’s just too much snow.
 Where else can I put it?”’